 Q: Is that how you came to know him?
 Had he given you one such painting?

 A: I don't want to reveal a lot of the details, and with all due respect, I'd like Mr. Levens' narrative to tell the story directly.
 But what I will say is that Damien deeply touched a number of everyday and deserving individuals, and deeply sparked the interest of the art community worldwide, particularly in these mysterious latter works of his.

-A: I'm happy to say that my story, though I would rather call it Damien's story, lives on through a sequel now well underway.
+A: I'm happy to say that my story, though I would rather call it Damien's story, lives on through this second novel.
 I have moved from Santa Fe to New York City and cherish solitary walks through Central Park.
-My strife continues, and as Mr. Levens works with me and my associates—other fine characters of the novel—we hope to have the story complete by the end of 2018.
+My strife continues, and Mr. Levens is now conferring with me and my associates—other fine characters of the books—discussing the possibility of a trilogy.

-Q: Do you have any guess on how well-received this sequel will be?
+Q: How exciting.
+Do you have any guess on how well-received this Mother sequel will be?

 A: What matters most is the story itself.
 I suppose the underlying theme here is not much different than the goal of touching a select set of individuals who can deeply appreciate art and its redemptive graces.
 We'll just have to wait and see.

 Joseph Levens is a fiction writer, living in Smithtown, New York.
 He founded The Summerset Review in 2002—a literary journal of prose and poetry—and continues to edit it and publish it quarterly with the help of several generous, talented, and passionate volunteers.
 Work of his has appeared in many literary magazines and won some notable awards.
 One of his short story collections was finalist in the Bakeless Prize and the annual contest at Autumn House Press.
-He has completed a first novel and a sequel is underway.
+He has completed two linked novels.
 You can contact him at editor (at) summersetreview.org.